mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 ```

 ## Monitor the event loop
 When your application server is under heavy network traffic, it may not be able to serve its users.
 This is essentially a type of Denial of Service (DoS) attack.
-Toobusy module enables you to monitor the event loop’s responsiveness.
-It keeps track of lags which is lon requests wait in the queue.
-When it goes beyond a certain threshold, this module can indicate your server is too busy.
+Toobusy module allows you to monitor the event loop.
+It keeps track of lags and when it goes beyond a certain threshold, this module can indicate your server is too busy.
 In that case, you can stop processing incoming requests and send them 503 Server Too Busy message so that your application stay responsive.
 Sample use of toobusy module is shown here:
 ```
 var toobusy = require(‘toobusy’);
 var express = require(‘express’);